voostindie/vincents-productivity-suite-for-alfred/README.md

 - `input`: empty; there is no input text

-Tip: Obsidian has a nice *Daily notes* plugin but if you use VPS I advise you to disable it and use VPS instead.
-Why?
-Because VPS gives you much more powerful templates, the template is stored outside of your vault (so, no garbage), and you can trigger it from any application using Alfred's global shortcut, not just from within Obsidian.
+Tip: Obsidian has a nice *Daily notes* plugin that works nicely with the `vps note today` command.
+Note that VPS's templates are more powerful than those from Obsidian.
+Also, you can trigger it from any application using Alfred's global shortcut, not just from within Obsidian.
 By setting the filename template to `{{year}}-{{month}}-{{day}}` compatibility is guaranteed.

 ### iA Writer